Data Explainability via API

-OpenTrack's API provides detailed insight into the origin of key data points like ETAs and milestones.
-This guide explains how to access and interpret that attribution data.
+OpenTrack's API doesn't just provide great visibility - it also provides detailed insight into why we reported key data points like ETAs and milestones.

 Introduction

-With Data Source Attribution via API, you can enrich your milestone data with metadata that shows where each data point came from.
+With OpenTrack's Data Explainability, you can enrich your milestone data with metadata that shows where each data point came from.
 This adds transparency and trust to the visibility you provide.

 Use Cases

-You may benefit from Data Source Attribution if you need:
+You may benefit from Data Explainability if you need:

 1. ETA Explainability

-For both vessel and rail ETAs, the attribution metadata allows you to:
+For both vessel and rail ETAs, the Explainability metadata allows you to:

 - Understand where an ETA originated and why OpenTrack selected it